The Northern Rivers is the most north-easterly part of New South Wales, and is perhaps best known for the chic boho vibe

 Fancy a round of golf?
 You’re in luck!
 There are some magnificent courses in this part of the world.
 Teven Valley Golf Course is a boutique nine-hole course tucked away in the hills behind Ballina.
 The Craig Parry-designed holes will test your skills, but the sublime surroundings more than make up for the challenge.
 Ballina Golf and Sports Club’s 18-hole course occupies another stunning setting.
 Following North Creek, this easy-walking course is lush with landscaped gardens and tree-lined fairways.

 Climb into the saddle at Pegasus Park Equestrian Centre near Bangalow and explore the region on horseback.
 Established more than 25 years ago, owner Ramona offers lessons for complete beginners and group trail rides along Lennox Head beach.
-More experienced riders can head off on their own along the cool forested trails nearby.
+More experienced riders can head off on their own along the forested trails nearby.

 If back roads beckon, the Northern Rivers region offers no end of day trip destinations — and many of them harbour tasty treats to boot.
 Sleepy Brunswick Heads is a great beachy option.
 While you’re there, fill up on goodies fresh from the oven at Bruns Bakery.

 Up in the rolling hinterland, swing by Barefoot Farm at Eltham.
 It produces pecan nuts and an array of related gourmet products, that will make delicious gifts for friends back home.
 The Eltham Hotel’s Sunday lunch is popular with the locals.

-Further north in the tiny town of Federal, feast on fresh sushi with a twist at the Doma Café.
+Continue heading north to the tiny town of Federal, where you can feast on fresh sushi with a twist at the Doma Café.

 Do you have any suggestions to add to our list of the best things to do in the Northern Rivers?
 We would love to hear from you.
 Please leave a comment below.